 The Eriskay Pony Society in its current form, was founded in 1995 as the successor to the unincorporated Eriskay Pony Breed Society.
 It was the first of the Eriskay Pony Societies to achieve recognition as a breed society for the Eriskay Pony under UK and EU regulations.
 The Eriskay Pony Society is recognised as a holder of the studbook of origin of the Eriskay Pony (Mother Society) and as a passport issuing organisation for the Eriskay Pony by the Scottish and UK Governments as well as the EU.
 It is the largest Eriskay Pony Society and exists to promote the breeding and use of the Eriskay Pony in the present day.

-As the numbers of ponies are very low, the Society works hard to ensure that numbers can increase in a healthy population and, to achieve this, we work with the Rare Breeds Survival Trust (RBST) and the SPARKS genetic programme.
-Their support and advice, together with grant funding into breeding technology and DNA research from the Horse Race Betting Levy Board (HBLB) and our own breeding grants system to ensure that owners are encouraged to breed in such way as to minimise inbreeding and to preserve as much of the ponies genetic material as possible.
+As the numbers of ponies are very low, the Society works hard to ensure that numbers can increase in a healthy population and, to achieve this, we work with the Rare Breeds Survival Trust (RBST) and use the SPARKS genetic programme provided to us by Dr Andy Dell.
+Their support and advice, together with grant funding into breeding technology and DNA research from the Horse Race Betting Levy Board (HBLB) and our own breeding grants system, helps us to support and encourage owners to choose pairings that minimise inbreeding and help us preserve as much of the ponies genetic material as possible.

 The Society puts considerable effort into promoting the Eriskay Pony and takes stands at equine and Rare Breeds events to showcase the breed.
 It has worked hard to ensure there are Eriskay classes in as many shows as possible, stages their own breed show and gives demonstrations of the versatility of the Eriskay Pony at many events.

 The Council meets at regular intervals to discuss on-going Society matters and is always available to give advice and support to members, Eriskay pony keepers and anyone else with an interest in the breed.